aaw-team/language_matcher/Documentation/Configuration/Index.rst

     :code:`false`

 :aspect:`Description`
-    En- or disables the language detection and redirection.
+    En- or disables the language redirection.
+This is only effective, when :code:`enableLanguageMatching` is enabled.

 languageRedirectionStatus